-A high risk building is a building where the impact of a fire can be catastrophic.
+"A high risk building is a building where the impact of a fire can be catastrophic.
 There are buildings where a lot of people live, sleep, are in need of care and/or cannot escape quickly or easily in case of a fire emergency.
-The risks of losing lives due to fire are high within this category of buildings.
+The risks of losing lives due to fire are high within this category of buildings."

-And will seek to identify our highest risk premises using the following methodology:
+And will seek to identify our highest risk premises using the following methodology, this will ensure our approach is data led:

-- Historical Likelihood of fire
+- · historical Likelihood of fire;

-- Vulnerability of occupancy
+- vulnerability of occupancy;

-- Buildings that are already identified as high risk under our operational risk information
+- buildings that are already identified as high risk under our operational risk information.

-The RBIP enables the Service to demonstrate that it is meeting its enforcement responsibilities in respect of the Fire Safety Order.
+The RBIP enables our Service to demonstrate that we are meeting our enforcement responsibilities in respect of the Fire Safety Order.
 It identifies and priorities risk in relation to individual properties.
 The level of risk will then drive the nature and frequency of the inspection that is required.
-The nature of inspections that ECFRS will carry out are:
+The nature of inspections that we carry out are:

-- Fire Safety Check: these will include checks to cover; means of escape, means of giving warning and control of ignition sources and fuel loads.
-It will also include checking whether a fire risk assessment has been conducted. - Short Audit: The short audit provides a swift and simple process, to enable competent inspectors to assess safety in case of fire.
-It encourages spending as little time as possible in reasonably safe premises in order to move on to higher risk premises - Full Audit: A full audit will be carried out in higher risk premises or those where in the professional judgement of the competent inspector a short audit is not sufficient.
+- Fire safety check: these will include checks to cover; means of escape, means of giving warning and control of ignition sources and fuel loads.
+It will also include checking whether a fire risk assessment has been conducted. - Short audit: The short audit provides a swift and simple process, to enable competent inspectors to assess safety in case of fire.
+It encourages spending as little time as possible in reasonably safe premises in order to move on to higher risk premises - Full audit: A full audit will be carried out in higher risk premises or those where in the professional judgement of the competent inspector a short audit is not sufficient.

-This will be inextricably linked to the operational risk inspection frequency that operational crews carry out under Section 7iiD of the Fire and Rescue Services Act.
+This will be intrinsically linked to the operational risk inspection frequency that operational crews carry out under Section 7iiD of the Fire and Rescue Services Act.
 Our aspiration is to make every contact count whilst minimising the impact on our communities.